-3 Generations, 2 Days, a Slice of Paradise on Don Pedro Island
+Don Pedro Island: 3 Generations, 2 Days, 1 Slice of Paradise in Southwest Florida

-Smart Travel Insider Dalia Colón recently enjoyed an overnight getaway to Don Pedro Island, Florida on the coast of the Gulf of Mexico.
+Dalia Colón enjoyed an overnight getaway to Don Pedro Island, Florida on the coast of the Gulf of Mexico.
 Accompanying Dalia were her 2-year-old daughter and Dalia’s parents who were visiting from Ohio.
 Here’s their review.

 I admit when I first heard about “Don Pedro” I thought it sounded more like a rum than an island.
 But what awaited us was equally intoxicating.